Utilities and Services in Amsterdam

 There are various extra subscription options available such as sport channels and on-demand films.
-Premier League matches are shown live by FOX whilst Formula 1 is shown by Sport 1.
-Ziggo Sports is a new free sports channel (available to Ziggo digital subscribers which shows English Premier League football, English League Cup games, Spanish La Liga football, World Cup qualifiers, Formula 1 motor racing and 6 Nations Rugby.
+Ziggo Sport is a free sports channel available to Ziggo digital subscribers which shows English Premier League football, English League Cup games, Spanish La Liga football, World Cup qualifiers, Formula 1 motor racing and 6 Nations Rugby.

 Note to British Expats: Officially there is no access from Netherlands to UK Internet TV services such as BBC IPlayer and ITV Player.
-It is possible to get around the restrictions by using UK Virtual Private Networks (VPNs) or proxies.
+It is possible to get around the restrictions by using UK Virtual Private Networks (VPNs).

-Mobile telephones - Most people take out a contract (abonnementen) with a mobile telecom provider over either 12 or 24 months.
+Most people take out a mobile telephone contract (mobiel abonnementen) with a mobile telecom provider over either 12 or 24 months.
 This can either be a SIM-only deal or you can lease/purchase a smartphone.
 For a contract you will need to show ID and give a Dutch bank account number.

-On street markets there are stall holders who will unlock phones for a nominal fee.
+On street markets there are stall holders who will unlock mobile phones for a nominal fee.